logzio/logz-docs/_source/logzio_collections/_prometheus-sources/tpu.md

 ## Overview

+Google Cloud TPU is the custom-designed machine learning ASIC that powers Google products like Translate, Photos, Search, Assistant, and Gmail.
+Here's how you can put the TPU and machine learning to work accelerating your company's success, especially at scale.
 Telegraf is a plug-in driven server agent for collecting and sending metrics and events from databases, systems and IoT sensors.

 To send your Prometheus-format Cloud TPU metrics to Logz.io, you need to add the **inputs.stackdriver** and **outputs.http** plug-ins to your Telegraf configuration file.